rvesse/stardog-docs/src/docs/java.html.md

 ### Creating & Administering Databases

-`StardogDBMS` provides simple programmatic access to all administrative functions available in Stardog.
+`AdminConnection` provides simple programmatic access to all administrative functions available in Stardog.

 #### Creating a Database